 Jonathan S. Minden, PhD

 A veteran in innovation and technology transfer, Jon is the idea generator inside Impact Proteomics.
 A professor at Carnegie Mellon University in the Department of Biological Sciences, he has been cited over 3,000 times for his foundational work in developmental biology and proteomics and is the inventor of two dimensional difference gel electrophoresis.
 After more than 20 years in the proteomics field, he is now focused on creating tools to help solve pain points of protein researchers and is a constant source of ideas and creativity in the Impact Proteomics’ team.

 Stephanie Biedka, PhD

 Director of Research and Development

-Stephanie recently completed her Ph.D. studies at Carnegie Mellon University, where she developed a passion for research.
+Stephanie received her Ph.D. from Carnegie Mellon University, where she developed a passion for research.
 While at CMU, Stephanie published three first author papers and a second author paper, and received funding and awards including the Richard King Mellon Foundation Presidential Fellowship in the Life Sciences and the Roche/ARCS Foundation Award.
 Stephanie brings strong technical and organizational skills to the Impact Proteomics team, which she joined as the Director of Research and Development in early 2019.